marcelmay/kformat/docs/dokka/kformat/de.m3y.kformat/-table/index.md

 * A table consists of one (optional) header and a list of rows
 * Rendering formats row values, using optional hints for precision or alignment
-* Rendering autosizes cell widths
+* Rendering auto-sizes cell widths

 Example: